JosephusPaye/stash/README.md

 The first time `stash.cache()` is called, the producer is called and the value produced is stored in the cache using the provided key.
 On subsequent calls, the cache is checked to see if there's an existing value for the key that hasn't expired.
 If there is, that value is returned without calling the producer.
 If there isn't, the producer is called to produce a new value, which is then cached and returned.

 When [stale-while-revalidate](https://tools.ietf.org/html/rfc5861#section-3) is enabled, expired items that haven't exceeded the `staleWhileRevalidate` value are returned immediately, and the producer is called asynchronously to update the value in the cache, for return on subsequent calls.
-See [Using stale-while-revalidate](#using-stale-while-revalidate)
+See [Using stale-while-revalidate](#using-stale-while-revalidate) for how to use.

 Out of the box, Stash provides an in-memory storage for cached items, and you can [provide your own storage](#using-custom-storage).